alirja123/AaveV1-FlashLoan/README.md

 14. We don't have any need of data for the flash loan, so we are passing an empty string.
 15. We are defining the number of DAI(in terms of wei which is 10^18) we want to loan.
 16. We initialize the LendingPool interface which is ILendingPoolV1 provided by Aave so that we can call the flashLoan function.
 17. Finally, we call our flashLoan function.
 The function takes 4 main parameters.
 First we pass the address which will receive the loan.
 In our case, it's our own contract.
 Second, we pass the address of the asset.
-In our case, it's the address of DAI in the Kovan network.
-Third, we pass the amount of assets, and in our case it's 1 “ether” amount of units(or 10^18 in “wei” units).
+In our case, it's the address of DAI in the sepolia network.
+Third, we pass the amount of assets, and in our case it's 10 “ether” amount of units(or 10^18 in “wei” units).
 Last but not least, we pass the data value which in our case is an empty string.
 24-31 Next, we define the second function which is executeOperation.
 It’s where we utilize the flash loan.
 It’s called internally after the flashLoan function is successfully executed.
 It takes 4 main parameter which are -
         1. The address of reserve to which we will have to pay back the loan.
         2. The amount of asset